 A national minimum wage of €8.50 per hour went into effect in Germany in 2015, while prisoners at Berlin-Tegel earn between €1.50 and €2 per hour.

-The union has insisted that prisoners should receive the minimum wage and that elderly prisoners, especially, should be able to earn a ...
+The union has insisted that prisoners should receive the minimum wage and that elderly prisoners, especially, should be able to earn a pension so ...

 Iowa State District Court Judge Scott D. Rosenberg reversed and remanded a prisoner’s adverse classification hearing based upon the denial of his right to legal counsel.

 Gary Pettit pleaded guilty to third-degree sexual abuse and kidnapping, and received consecutive 15-year prison terms.
 As part of his sentence he was required to complete sex offender treatment at the Anamosa State Penitentiary, which he did in 2005.

 In 2014, Pettit applied for parole.
 The Iowa Board of Parole denied his request, stating, “the seriousness of your crime or your criminal history suggests to the Board you have not yet served enough time to warrant an early release,” and recommended that he complete sex offender treatment.